When Flanders Failed: Plot

 Ned Flanders invites the Simpson family to a barbecue where he announces plans to quit the pharmaceutical business and open the Leftorium, a store for left-handed people.
 While pulling a wishbone with Ned, Homer—jealous of Ned's material success—wishes for the Leftorium to fail and go out of business.
 Undeterred after Lisa scolds him for indulging in schadenfreude, Homer gloats when Ned tells him business is slow.
-Homer sees left-handed citizens struggling with items made for right-handed people and considers telling them about the Leftorium, but decides not to.
+Afterwards, Homer keeps seeing left-handed citizens struggling with items made for right-handed people (including his boss, Mr. Burns) and considers telling them about the Leftorium, but decides not to.

-Eventually the store closes, plunging the Flanders family into debt and misery.
-Ned is forced to sell his possessions, and Homer gleefully buys many of them for a pittance.
-Overcome by regret, Homer decides to return Ned's possessions, but he finds Ned's house repossessed and the family living in their car.
-Homer tells Ned to open the store one final time and informs all the left-handed residents of Springfield about the Leftorium; they descend upon the store and buy almost everything.
-The business boom helps Ned keep the store open and get his house back.

-In the subplot, Bart begins taking karate lessons at Akira's karate school.
+In the B-story, Bart begins taking karate lessons at Akira's karate school.
 He soon finds himself bored with karate, so he decides to skip each lesson and play video games at the mall arcade instead.
 Whenever Bart is asked by his friends and family about the karate techniques he is learning, he refers to the Touch of Death, an ability he sees in one of the arcade games he plays.
 He proceeds to terrorize Lisa into doing his will by threatening her with the Touch of Death.
 When the school bullies take Lisa's saxophone, she tells them Bart will defend her with the Touch of Death.
-Unable to actually defend himself or his sister, Bart is pantsed and hung by his underwear from a playground basketball hoop rim by the bullies.
+Unable to actually defend himself or his sister, Bart is beat up, pantsed, and hung from a playground basketball hoop rim by the bullies, leaving him in his underwear.
 Having reclaimed her saxophone, Lisa wistfully notes that sometimes two wrongs do make a right.

+Eventually the store closes, plunging the Flanders family into debt and misery.
+Ned is forced to sell his possessions, and Homer gleefully buys many of them for a pittance.
+Overcome by regret, Homer decides to return Ned's possessions, but he finds Ned's house repossessed and the family living in their car.
+Homer tells Ned to open the store one final time and informs all the left-handed residents of Springfield about the Leftorium; they descend upon the store and buy almost everything; Mr. Burns buys the roadster with left-handed shift.
+The business boom helps Ned keep the store open and get his house back.
+Todd Flanders leads a chorus of "Put On a Happy Face".